 If you’re looking for a lake with myriad camping options, Lake Hartwell delivers.
 Trails, fishing, and swimming options expand throughout the lake.
 Lake Hartwell may draw in a crowd, but there is plenty of space for everyone to enjoy some time on the water.

 A lake warden watches over this fishing lake near Greenville, South Carolina.
 Swimming is not allowed, and boats with outboard motors greater than 10 HP will have to stay at home.
-Near the boat ramp and warden’s office, you’ll find a fishing pier, restrooms, and a picnic area, and the rest of the shoreline is ready for your cast.
+You’ll find a fishing pier, restrooms, and a picnic area near the boat ramp and warden’s office, and the rest of the shoreline is ready for your cast.

 No boats with motors are allowed to putz across these waters, but small kayaks and paddleboards are available onshore.
 The lake creates an intersection between the city and the mountains around Greenville, and hiking trails depart from the shoreline to take trekkers into the shade of the oak trees that drink from the lake’s waters.

 If you’re looking to fish with the locals, Monticello Reservoir deserves a stop during your next trip.
 The reservoir isn’t an outdoor activities mecca, and the community around the lake is perfectly happy with that; more catfish for them.